mozerpol/learningRISC-V/README.md

 | *Data flow while writing to memory* |
 | Source: *Elektronika Praktyczna 11.2019, p.
 134*  |

+The memory address is set to the value from the output of the *ALU*, which is (this output) the sum of *imm_S* and the value from the register (*rs1_d*).
+The value of the *PC* registry doesn't change, because the next instruction won't be read in the next clock cycle. <br/>
+To the memory (*WDATA* part) will be written second value from register, but before that happens, this value must be prepared by block *select_wr*. <br/>
+*sel_type* is responsible for whether we want write one byte, whole word or half words, but there is problem... memory can only handle saving full words, aligned to four bytes.
+For this reason is four bit *be* signal (byte enable) which allows to write those bytes from the word, whose bits are set. <br/>
+First task of *select_wr* block is suitable setting of bits for saving, so as to (pol. *tak aby*) target position in memory. <br/>
+The second task of *select_wr* block is preparing *be* singal.
+If we want to save the whole word to memory then *be* signal has four bits set on *1*, if we want to save the half word to memory then *be* signal is set on: *0011*, if we want to save the half word to memory then *be* signal is set on: *0001*.

 ### Pipelining <a name="pipel"></a> [UP↑](#tof)
 We know that execution the three instructions will take five cycle clocks (instead 9), because execution of *n* instructions divided by *p* steps will take *n*+*p*-*1* clocks instead *n* * *p*.
 | ![pipePhase](https://user-images.githubusercontent.com/43972902/115115423-b5dbf700-9f94-11eb-8fc9-7bd260f1bc31.png) |